developer-onizuka/HiveMetastore/README.md

 # 7. Lifecycle of Metastore
 If mongoDB is updated, then you should load it into DataFrame with **spark.read.format("mongo")** again and **df.write.mode("overwrite").saveAsTable("products_new")** so that the Hive Metastore can be updated if needed.

 But how often do you update the Hive Metastore ?
-You can learn it from the blog of ((Real-Time) Hive Crawling)[https://medium.com/@pradipsk.sk/real-time-hive-crawling-cd1db9413ef2].
+You can learn it from the blog of (Hive Crawling)[https://medium.com/@pradipsk.sk/real-time-hive-crawling-cd1db9413ef2].

 # 7-1.
 Add a new record into mongoDB
 ```